Skip to Main Content

 Tim Kolanko and the Discipline of Regional Cooking

-The editorial angle here is not the chef's biography.
+Tim Kolanko leads the kitchen, working within a tight regional frame.
 It is what the choice of culinary discipline implies.
 Tim Kolanko works within a tight regional frame: Apulian recipes, carefully chosen local ingredients, and a kitchen that does not appear to reach outside that brief for creative validation.
 In a period when much of Italy's ambitious cooking has moved toward creative or progressive formats, with chefs like those at Piazza Duomo in Alba, Reale in Castel di Sangro, or Enrico Bartolini in Milan pushing technique and abstraction, the decision to anchor a kitchen in regional tradition is itself a position.
 It is not nostalgia or commercial conservatism; it is a bet that the recipes have not been exhausted.

 The Apulian canon Kolanko draws from is deeper than it first appears to outside visitors.
 Pasta formats like orecchiette, ciceri e tria, and sagne 'ncannulate represent centuries of domestic technique refined through scarcity.
 The vegetable-forward cooking of the Murge plateau, where meat was historically expensive and pulses and greens filled the gap, produces dishes that have a structural logic invisible to anyone approaching them as rustic simplicity.
 A kitchen that honours that logic rather than decorating over it is making a genuine claim.